AungMyoKyaw/redoc-express/README.md

 - Single middleware setup
 - Works with your existing OpenAPI/Swagger spec
 - Highly customizable but requires no configuration to get started
-- Production-ready with 100% test coverage
+- Production-ready with 100% code coverage and 136 comprehensive tests

 ## Demo